 6. You’re driving on an unusual surface

 Don’t think the power steering system is the reason for your car squeaking when you turn?
 It could just be that you’re driving on an uneven or rubber road surface.
 Your tire tread type and composition could also result in an odd noise while turning on certain surfaces.

 If the weather is hot or you have a new car, you may hear some squeaking because of friction between the steering wheel housing and interior trim.
 This is usually just a superficial issue that you can address by getting a new steering wheel cover, adjusting the steering wheel position or changing out your interior trim.

 If you’re having issues with your car squeaking while turning, it’s probably a good idea to bring your car in to a mechanic to avoid a potentially dangerous situation.

 How to Fix Steering and Suspension Issues

 Again, if you aren’t driving on an unusual surface and your car isn’t new, it’s wise to bring your car in to an auto repair shop if you hear squeaking while turning your car.
-A certified technician will inspect your steering and suspension systems and diagnose or repair any issues related to the squeaking.
+A technician will inspect your steering and suspension systems and diagnose or repair any issues related to the squeaking.
 You want to make sure every component in your power steering system is working properly and lubricated, or you run the risk of your power steering failing while you’re on the road, which is dangerous.
 In addition to checking out puzzling squeaks, an auto repair technician can address any other steering and suspension issues, including steering wheels that pull or other problems that can interfere with vehicle control.